Cormega: 2000s

 In 2000, he was released from his contract and he started his own record company, Legal Hustle Records.
 Cormega vented his disappointment with Nas and The Firm in a mixtape song titled "Never Personal".
 This song was never directly pointed to Nas, but the media made it look like that.
 In 2001, he released his debut album, The Realness.
 Many of the songs share a theme of betrayal.
 Nas responded to Cormega on his song "Destroy and Rebuild" from his album Stillmatic.
 Cormega retaliated with more mixtape tracks, "A Slick Response" and "Realmatic".

 Cormega's follow-up album, The True Meaning won the Source Magazine 's Underground Album of the Year award.
 In 2004, he followed up with Legal Hustle, a compilation album showcasing his label's artists.
 In 2005, he released The Testament on his own label.

 On December 22, 2006, at the Nokia Theatre Times Square, Cormega appeared on stage at a Nas concert and went on to perform with Nas (and Foxy Brown as well), further evidence that their feud is over.

-An album collaboration with Lakey the Kid entitled My Brother's Keeper was released independently on August 22, 2006.
+An album collaboration with Lakey the Kid titled My Brother's Keeper was released independently on August 22, 2006.
 On November 20, 2007, Cormega finally released his DVD in-the-making Who Am I?.
 The DVD took over four years of filming of Cormega in all aspects of his life and what others thought of Cormega, unedited.
 The DVD was released as a soundtrack plus DVD.
-Cormega intended to release an album which was to be entitled Urban Legend before T.I.'s album of the same name was released (Cormega mentions this on the Who Am I DVD, dated circa 2003); the new title was Born and Raised.
+Cormega intended to release an album which was to be titled Urban Legend before T.I.'s album of the same name was released (Cormega mentions this on the Who Am I DVD, dated circa 2003); the new title was Born and Raised.
 The album was released October 20, 2009.
 The first single is called "Journey."